FiachraCI/fiachra-holland-portfolio-site/README.md

 * [Autoprefixer](https://autoprefixer.github.io/) was used to automatically add any required prefixes for the CSS stylesheet.
 * [GitHub Wiki TOC generator](https://ecotrust-canada.github.io/markdown-toc/) was used to create the table of contents in the readme file.

-GitHub Wiki TOC generator

 # **Testing**

 ## **User Stories Testing**

 1. As a user visiting the site for the first time, I want to be able to intuitively navigate the website from anywhere in the site
-    * User can navigate the site using the [navigation bar](https://github.com/FiachraCI/fiachra-holland-portfolio-site/blob/master/wireframes/Navigation.png?raw=true).
+    * User can navigate the site using the [navigation bar](https://github.com/FiachraCI/fiachra-holland-portfolio-site/blob/master/wireframes/navigation.png?raw=true).
 The navigator was tested on several various screen sizes and all were functional at time of writing
 1. As a potential employer, I want to be able to view the site owners skills, work history and previous projects to help me determine if this person would be a good fit for my business.
-    * User can load webpage, go to the _about_ section to view [skills](https://github.com/FiachraCI/fiachra-holland-portfolio-site/blob/master/wireframes/Skills.png?raw=true) can be viewed via the downloadable CV and [previous projects](https://github.com/FiachraCI/fiachra-holland-portfolio-site/blob/master/wireframes/Projects.png?raw=true) can be seen in the projects section.
+    * User can load webpage, go to the _about_ section to view [skills](https://github.com/FiachraCI/fiachra-holland-portfolio-site/blob/master/wireframes/skills.png?raw=true) can be viewed via the downloadable CV and [previous projects](https://github.com/FiachraCI/fiachra-holland-portfolio-site/blob/master/wireframes/projects.png?raw=true) can be seen in the projects section.

 1. As a potential employer, I want to know if this person is currently employed.
-    * User can check the site owners [CV](https://github.com/FiachraCI/fiachra-holland-portfolio-site/blob/master/wireframes/Work%20experience-Employment%20status.png?raw=true) and see that they are currently employed or not.
+    * User can check the site owners [CV](https://github.com/FiachraCI/fiachra-holland-portfolio-site/blob/master/wireframes/work-experience-employment-status.png?raw=true) and see that they are currently employed or not.

 1. As a potential employer, I want to be able to see the site owners repo files for previous projects to assess their organizational and workflow skills.
     * Users can go to the projects section on the site.
 There they will find the users previous projects and the links to the deployed sites & their respective
-    [repo files](https://github.com/FiachraCI/fiachra-holland-portfolio-site/blob/master/wireframes/GitHub%20Repo.png?raw=true) underneath in the form of a button style link.
+    [repo files](https://github.com/FiachraCI/fiachra-holland-portfolio-site/blob/master/wireframes/github-repo.png?raw=true) underneath in the form of a button style link.

 1. As a potential employer, I want to be able to contact the site owner to discuss employment.
-    * Users can go to the [contact](https://github.com/FiachraCI/fiachra-holland-portfolio-site/blob/master/wireframes/Contact.png?raw=true) section and enter their name, email address and their project description/query.
+    * Users can go to the [contact](https://github.com/FiachraCI/fiachra-holland-portfolio-site/blob/master/wireframes/contact.png?raw=true) section and enter their name, email address and their project description/query.
     Contact can also me made via the social links in the footer.

 1. As a potential employer, I want to be able to download a copy of the site owners CV.